Biden's ancestral home in Ireland celebrates his victory

 “Now he’ll be the President of the United States, they’re delighted, they’re absolutely delighted,” Blewitt said.
 “To think one of their own is one of the most powerful men in the world.”

-Blewitt, who was invited to the White House in 2017 when Biden was awarded the Congressional Medal of Honor from President Barack Obama, said he hopes to be able to make it over again for the inauguration in January.
+Blewitt, who was invited to the White House in 2017 when Biden was awarded the Presidential Medal of Freedom from President Barack Obama, said he hopes to be able to make it over again for the inauguration in January.

 Blewitt says the pair are in regular contact too: “He’s a really nice fella.
 He’s good to talk to.”

-Note: This story has been corrected to show that Biden was awarded the Presidential Medal of Freedom, not the Congressional Medal of Honor, in 2017.